 Sow cool-season herbs in the garden up to a month before the last expected frost in spring, to harvest them at the peak of flavor.
 When temperatures rise in late spring or early summer cool-weather herbs will bolt—that is their stalks will elongate, develop flowers, bloom, and go to seed.
 Bolting turns herbs bitter.

 • Cilantro is a cold-hardy annual herb.
 Cilantro seeds can be sown a week or two before the last frost in spring and again in late summer.
 It can also be grown from fall to spring when winter temperatures are mild.
 For best germination, soak seeds in water overnight before sowing.
 Cilantro leaves have a parsley-sage-citrus flavor.
 Cilantro seeds are known as coriander and have a citrus and spice flavor.
-More on growing cilantro at How to Grow Cilantro.
+More on growing cilantro at How to Grow Cilantro and Cilantro and Coriander: Kitchen Basics.

 • Chives are a cold-hardy perennial herb.
 Chives can be grown from seeds, transplants, or divisions.
 Sow seeds or set out six-week-old transplants about four weeks before the last frost in spring.
 Divide clumps every two to four years in spring or fall.
 Chives have a delicate onions flavor.
 Garlic chives have a mild garlic flavor.
-More on growing chives at How to Grow Chives.
+More on growing chives at How to Grow Chives and Chives: Kitchen Basics.

 • Dill is a cold-hardy annual herb.
 Sow dill in the garden four to five weeks before the last frost in spring.
 Seeds require light to germinate.
 Dill can also be sown in fall in mild winter temperatures regions.
-More on growing dill at How to Grow Dill.
+More on growing dill at How to Grow Dill and Dill: Kitchen Basics.

 Related Articles on Herb Growing: